 Doing one's business: If this is the kind of "business" you're in, I think I'll take my business elsewhere.
 In today's usage, this phrase is commonly reserved for dogs, and it still isn't acceptable.

 Powder one's nose: Because no one actually powders their nose any more, this clearly indicates that you're going in there to do something entirely different.

 Tinkle: Like church and state, cutesy and bathroom activities should remain forever separated.

 Toity: As in the word that usually follows hoity.
 Same as above; too cutesy.

 Talk to a man about a horse: Whatever this is supposed to mean, I don't want to know.
 Apologies to anyone who's never heard it before.

-#1 and #2: Still useful when it's necessary to convey the precise nature of a bathroom visit, such as when telling an embarrassing story or explaining to a plumber what happened just before the toilet backed up.
+#1 and #2: Still useful if it's necessary to convey the precise nature of a bathroom visit, such as in telling an embarrassing story or when you call a plumber and need to explain exactly what happened just before the toilet backed up.

 Best in Show

-Bathroom: Ironically, the very word we've been avoiding for centuries is now the best and least offensive term to describe both the place and the action.
-"Where's the bathroom?" can be asked in any context, in any company and in almost any language.
+Bathroom: Ironically, the very word we've been avoiding for centuries is now the best and least offensive term to describe both place and action.
+"Where's the bathroom?" can be asked in any context, any company and almost any language.
 And reporting that someone is "in the bathroom" conveniently fails to specify what they're actually doing in there.
-However, since we make it explicitly clear whenever we're headed in for a shower or bath, the common usage of bathroom for other activities is indeed a euphemism.
-But it's as close to the real thing that we need to get.
+However, since we make it explicitly clear when we're headed in for a shower or bath, the common usage of bathroom for other activities is indeed a euphemism.
+But it's as close to the real thing as we need to get.